Beechcraft King Air 350i turboprop

 The points in Chart E are centered on the same aircraft.
 Pricing used in the vertical axis is as published in the Vref Pricing Guide.
 The productivity index requires further discussion in that the factors used can be somewhat arbitrary.
 Productivity can be defined (and it is here) as the multiple of three factors:

 Others may choose different parameters, but serious business aircraft buyers are usually impressed with Price, Range, Speed and Cabin Size.
 After consideration of the Price, Range, Speed and Cabin Size, we can conclude that King Air 350i and 350iER display a high level of productivity.

 Popular attributes of the King Air 350i and 350iER are the lower variable costs and longer range compared to the Avanti II but at a higher initial acquisition price.
-The Avanti II has more cabin volume, greater available payload with maximum fuel than the King Air 350iER, but less than the 350i, lower fuel burn and a lower acquisition price.
+The Piaggio Avanti II for sale has more cabin volume, greater available payload with maximum fuel than the King Air 350iER, but less than the 350i, lower fuel burn and a lower acquisition price.
 Operators should weigh their mission requirements precisely when picking the best option for them within this category.

 Within the preceding paragraphs we have touched upon several of the attributes that business aircraft operators value.
 There are other qualities such as airport performance, terminal area performance, and time to climb that might factor in a buying decision, however.